untapped-inc/sema-docs/docs/getting-started.md

     Then simply run `uuid` to generate a uuid in your terminal: `uuid`

     Then use this uuid for one customer by replacing the ==CUSTOMER_UUID== placeholder with it.
-Repeat the last step for subsequent ones.
+Repeat the last two steps for subsequent ones.
 * Now it's time to add some product categories:
 ``` sql
 INSERT INTO `product_category` (`id`, `description`, `name`)